ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/groups/retrieve.rst

 Retrieve All Groups
 ^^^^^^^^^^^^^^^^^^^

-To retrieve groups of all types, use the following query:
+To retrieve Groups of all types, use the following query:

 .. code::